malloc-nbytes/Score/README.md

 Score is a compiled language written in OCaml QBE.

-See `example.scr` for what is currently possible.
+See `example.scr` or `./src/tests/` for what is currently possible.

 # Requirements
 - OCaml https://ocaml.org/